 Although back in 1997, random ticket checking on train was amazingly rare, and trains were favorite transportation method for fare evaders back then.

 Students, pensioner, and certain group of society are eligible to purchase “Concession” ticket, which is sold at reduced price.
 The price was, if I’m not mistaken, about 20% cheaper than regular price.
 This is quite a handy way to save money.
 And this is also applicable for foreign students.
 At the back of student card, there is a Transperth concession sticker which must be shown when purchasing ticket at the bus, on ticket office, or when there is a ticket checking onboard the train.
 But if you get caught purchasing concession ticket, and fail to show this sticker (normally happened when traveling by train), you will be fined.

 Transpert Student Concession sticker at the back of my student card.

 In addition to those zoned tickets, there is also an “All Day” ticket which allows you to travel to all zones and all type of Transperth public transport vehicles, in a single fare.
 With this ticket you can go to anywhere in Transperth network without worrying about exceeding your ticket zone.
 And you can just go in and out from bus to train as many as you like just for one day!
-The ticket is valid for whole day until midnight.
-At that time, the fare was A$ 3,00.
+The ticket is valid for whole day (except during peak hour on working days) until midnight.
+At that time, the fare was A$ 2,50 for concession holder.